bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h4>Serial approach: upload the files as soon as they are selected or dragged and dropped</h4>

-Let's design an XHR2/Ajax, a form with an <input type=file multiple> input field, and one or more <progress> elements for monitoring file uploads.
+Let's design an XHR2/Ajax, a form with an <input type=file multiple> input field, and one or more &lt;progress&gt; elements for monitoring file uploads.
 The form will also have input fields of different types.